reach-sh/reach-lang/docs/dev/src/tut/rps/index.md

 + Lines 3 through 6 define a participant interact interface that will be shared between the two players.
-In this case, it provides two methods: `{!reach} getHand`, which returns a number; and `{!reach} seeOutcome`, which receives a number.
+In this case, it provides two methods: `{!rsh} getHand`, which returns a number; and `{!rsh} seeOutcome`, which receives a number.
 + Lines 9 through 14 use this interface for both participants.
-Because of this line, `{!reach} interact` in the rest of the program will be bound to an object with methods corresponding to these actions, which will connect to the frontend of the corresponding participant.
+Because of this line, `{!rsh} interact` in the rest of the program will be bound to an object with methods corresponding to these actions, which will connect to the frontend of the corresponding participant.

 Before continuing with the Reach application, let's move over to the JavaScript interface and implement these methods in our frontend.